7RU7H/Archive/Exfiltration/Data-Exfiltration/Data-Exfiltration-Over-HTTP-and-HTTPS.md

 ## HTTP

-**HTTP Data Exfiltration will all be in plaintext and therefore not secure.**
+**HTTP Data Exfiltration will all be in plaintext and therefore not secure.
+If you use HTTPS it will be encrypted**

 1. An attacker create a page to be a data handler on the web server.
 2. A C2 agent or an attacker sends the data.